 The village of Dhërmi itself consists of traditional stone houses and, more recently, wooden and eco-friendly structures built to host numerous tourists without weighing down the ecosystem.
 The area is also well-known for its many churches, where you can admire ancient cultural treasures.

 Dhërmi Beach, located 2.5 kilometers downhill, is definitely more popular than Gjipe and other gorgeous beaches in the area.
 Additionally, this is also a popular destination among a younger crowd since the Dhërmi nightlife is renowned all over the country.

 Therefore, Dhërmi Beach Albania can get crowded with both locals and tourists in the peak Albania summer season.
-However, next to the main beach are many secluded bays, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.
+However, there are many secluded bays next to the main beach, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.

-Set in one of the many secluded coves and bays in the Dhermi area, Drymades Beach features excellent budget accommodations and hotels (some with amazing beach bars), stunning natural scenery, and crystal-clear water.
+Set in one of the many secluded coves and bays in the Dhermi area, Drymades Beach features excellent budget accommodations and hotels (some with fantastic beach bars), stunning natural scenery, and crystal-clear water.

 Gjipe is my favorite beach on the Albanian Riviera.
 It has a wild, simple, and kind of alternative atmosphere, clear emerald water, and a majestic stage.
 It is nestled among the rocky cliffs whose colors range from red to gray and white, dotted with the green of the shrubs.

 This is one of the beautiful beaches just south of the Karaburun Peninsula, which is part of the National Marine Park.
 Hence, why it’s preserved and so well-taken care of.